VisTrails/VisTrails/doc/usersguide/getting_started.rst

 |vistrails| Interaction
 =======================

+Workflow Execution
+^^^^^^^^^^^^^^^^^^

-.. index:: execute, undo, redo
+.. index:: execute

 The ``Execute`` button on the toolbar serves as the "play" button for each of the modes described above.
 In both the Builder and Version Tree modes, it executes the current workflow.
 In Query mode, it executes the query, and in Parameter Exploration mode, it executes the workflow for each of the possible parameter settings.

+When a workflow is executed, the module color is determined as follows:

+   * lilac: module was not executed
+   * yellow: module is currently being executed
+   * green: module was successfully executed
+   * orange: module was cached
+   * red: module execution failed

+.. topic:: Note

+   VisTrails caches by default, so after a workflow is executed, if none of its parameters change, it won't be executed again.

+   If a workflow reads a file using the basic module File, VisTrails does check whether the file was modified since the last run.
+It does so by keeping a signature that is based on the modification time of the file.
+And if the file was modified, the File module and all downstream modules (the ones which depend on File) will be executed.

+   If you do not want VisTrails to cache executions, you can turn off caching: go to Menu Edit -> Preferences and in the General Configuration tab, change Cache execution results to Never.

+   If you would like your input and output data to be versioned, you can use the Persistence package.

+Additional Interactions
+^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: undo, redo

 The ``Undo`` and ``Redo`` buttons function in the standard way, but note that these actions are implicitly switching between different versions of a workflow.
 Thus, you will notice that as you undo or redo a change to a workflow, the selected version in the version tree changes.